EmmaBurkett/thirties_dice_game/README.md

+# Are you here from my resume?
+Are you wondering WHERE THE CALANDER PROGRAM IS????
+This is a Rust based dice game.
+The calender program cannot be posted online as it is a school project and out of respect for future above and beyond students I will not post my solution.

 # Overview

 My initial goal for this project was to understand rust as a language, but a side goal developed rather quickly.
 My goal was not only to learn rust but also to understand ownership and lifetime parameters.
 I've struggled with C++ for a long time, because I didn't understand concepts like these, but now if I try to write another program in C++ I would really enjoy it.
 Rust is an amazing language and Visual Studio Code is a great learning tool.